Help save 11,800 lives by May 31!

 In blended families, conflicts often run deeper than the surface issues.
 Letting go of the past and establishing trust through open communication is vital to building a healthy marriage and family.

 The color rising up my neck and face was a sure signal we were in for another battle.
 My stepdaughters were arguing that Daddy always let them finish their videos — even if it was way past their bedtime.
+We were in for yet another battle over disciplining our children.

-Early on in our life as a blended family with six children, my husband and I had no shortage of hurt feelings, misunderstandings and arguments over our different parenting ideas.
+Early on in our life as a blended family with six children, my husband and I had no shortage of hurt feelings, misunderstandings, and arguments over our different parenting ideas.
 For example, I felt resentful when Harvey held my three children to our house rules but relaxed or ignored those rules for his daughters.
 I wanted to defend my children when they complained, “The girls just whine to Daddy and get their way!”

 I tried to bite my tongue but found myself constantly drawing comparisons.
 My complaints led to arguments, which made Harvey defensive of his girls.
 We wanted to present a unified front to our children, but how could we when we were anything but unified?

 Couples entering remarriage with children have their own methods of parenting, some lenient, some strict.
 Minor infractions overlooked by one parent can be seen by the other parent as major offenses that require discipline.
 Finding common ground on discipline issues is key to blending a family.
-Unity between husband and wife is crucial — not only to keep children from driving a wedge between parents, but also to build and nurture a healthy marriage.
+Unity between husband and wife is crucial — not only to keep children from driving a wedge between parents but also to build and nurture a healthy marriage.

 Creating real communication